threaming/ENCE464_FitnessMonitorV2/README.md

 See [VS Code](#vs-code) for instructions on building and running using Visual Studio Code.

-For (the FAQ)[./FAQ.md] for tips on debugging FreeRTOS and other issues.
+See (the FAQ)[./FAQ.md] for tips on debugging FreeRTOS and other issues.

+See [CMAKE](./CMAKE.md) for info on performing certain tasks with the CMake build system.

 [[_TOC_]]